makerspet/makerspet.github.io/_posts/2023-09-24-loki-pet-robot.md

   - the assembly becomes simplified because, unlike Snoopy, by default, Loki doesn't have a bumper (to sense collisions), yet you can add a bumper and collision sensors later if you wish so.
-  - the CAD design becomes simpler (including myself)
+  - the CAD design becomes simpler (including for myself)
 - to be sturdier than Snoopy.
 The side walls now support upper plates.